Why Press Releases Still Matter to SEO and How to Write a Press Release That Entices Media

 - How to write a press release that entices media

 For a while, press releases stuffed with keyword-rich links were the norm.
-Writing a press release was one way to try to boost SEO value to the URLs on your own website.
-But of course, those links were self-serving and not natural.
+Writing a press release was one way to try to boost SEO value of the URLs on your own website.
+But, of course, those links were self-serving and not natural.